vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/config.md

 - Type: `(name: string) => string`
 - Default: `(name) => name.replace(/ _/g, '-').toLowerCase()`

-Slugify function, used to convert key.
+Slugify function, used to convert key name which they are register in routes.

 ### metaScope